Upper Belvedere presents you with the eternal Vienna dilemma…what’s more impressive: the art on display or the building housing it?

 The art

-The Upper Belvedere palace houses most of the semi-permanent displays that take you on a chronological journey through the prestigious Belvedere art collection.
+The Upper Belvedere palace houses most of the semi-permanent displays that take you around the prestigious Belvedere art collection.

 (Upper Belvedere seen from the rear today)

-- The History of Belvedere: the history of the building and collection (at the time of writing, a wall-drawn chronology with much of the original exhibition now contributing to the lovely Belvedere: 300 Years special exhibition)
+- The History of Belvedere: the history of the building and collection (at the time of writing, a wall-drawn chronology)

 - Baroque, Neoclassicism & Biedermeier: portraits, landscapes, and more.
 Not to mention the brillant and bizarre Messerschmidt character heads